Open to roles across product, design & research Get in touch →

 The approach

-AI takes the tedium out of ideation, but it doesn't replace the designer — you trade managing yourself for managing an IC, one only as good as the direction you give it.
+AI takes the tedium out of ideation, but it doesn't replace the designer: you trade managing yourself for managing an IC only as good as your direction.
 Used with intention it's a genuine additive; left unchecked, you spend your time fixing its output instead of sharpening your own.
-That said — I'm all for working smarter, especially at early-stage startups where you're accountable for a wide surface area.
-I'm excited to keep folding it into how I solve problems for the business and the customer.

 How we shipped it